sppidy/linux-dav-todo/README.md

 - Create, update, and delete todo items.
 - Sync tasks with a DAV server.
 - User-friendly interface for managing tasks.
 - Offline capability with automatic synchronization when connected.
+(Soon)
 - Task categorization and priority management.
+(Soon)

 ## Project Structure
 ```